obiwanjacobi/Zsharp/docs/types/range.md

 [5..0, -1]
 ```

+> Not sure about the `,` - may change to `:` perhaps: `[0..5:1]`

 If no step is specified it is always 1.
-This means that ranges with start > end, will not iterate - a behavior that is most useful/common/expected I think.
+This means that non-normalized ranges with start > end, will not iterate - a behavior that is most useful/common/expected I think.

 ### Static